KhiemGOM/BoggleSolver/README.md

-# CrosswordSolver
+# BoggleSolver
-A Crossword Solver
+A Boggle Solver

 main.cpp contains all the codes.